Ir0n2/Watch_Dogs_tools/README.md

 # Phishing_tool
 goPerch is the name of our smtp phishing tool.

-You got 3 options:\n
+You got 3 options:

-1: send a single phishing email to one person\n
+1: send a single phishing email to one person

-2: send a single phishing email to a list of people\n
+2: send a single phishing email to a list of people

-3: send a sms message using smtp (meaning you send a text message from your email)\n
+3: send a sms message using smtp (meaning you send a text message from your email)